CortexIntelligentAutomation/docs/content/en/docs/2025.7/getting-started/cloud/add-observability-to-innovation/Grafana/import-dashboards.md

 1. Select your [configured Loki data source][] in the *Adhoc Options* > *Data source* drop-down menu, e.g. *grafanacloud-cortex-logs*.
 1. Click *Apply*.
 1. Click the dashboard name in the breadcrumb at the top left corner of the page to go back to the dashboard.
 1. Click the + icon next to the Custom Filter to confirm that a list of available filter options is visible.
-If Grafana Loki has not received any logs from Promtail there will be no options available for selection.
+If Grafana Loki has not received any logs from Grafana Alloy there will be no options available for selection.
 1. Repeat steps 2 - 9 for all additional default dashboards.

 ## Next Steps?